rthr-rllr/SoftwareEngineeringPrep/topics/algorithms.md

 - A string metric for measuring the difference between two sequences.
 - The Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

+## Resources

+- this [site](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) with a lot of algorithms visualisations, great to feel what's going on.